 Follow Up Without Being a Freak

 However, don’t be annoying!
-Don’t send out daily mails, begging for work.
-That is unprofessional, looks very desperate and definitely won’t get you any job.
+Don’t send out daily emails, begging for work.
+That is unprofessional, looks very desperate, and definitely won’t get you any job.

 I had a freelancer once who sent me more than 10 messages after the first contact.
 Every day again.
 He even hit me up on my social media profiles, begging for work in the comments of my Instagram photos.
 Not cool!
 I had to block and report him.
 Don’t be like that.